 It’s better to have regular work, and therefore monthly recurring revenue, then to maximise the amount of your billing.
 Your business will be more healthy if you’ve got 5K coming in every month, and you know that you’ve got 5K coming in on a monthly recurring basis.
 That’s better for you than getting 65k in February, and then nothing for the rest of the year.

 That recurring income helps you plan and invest in the business, and it boosts your confidence.

 Some examples of recurring income model businesses

-90% of my business mentoring work is on a recurring income model, and I’ve set this up on purpose because it makes me feel much more confident and healthy.
+90% of my business coaching work is on a recurring income model, and I’ve set this up on purpose because it makes me feel much more confident and healthy.
 Clients pay me a monthly set fee, and they get a package of services.
-Some clients just come along to meetings and I have never hear from them in between.
-Others phone me and email me a couple times a week or more.
+Some clients just come along to meetings, and I never hear from them in between.
+Others phone and email me a couple of times a week or sometimes more.

-Overall, this tends to even out and I know by now the average number of hours I spend on the average client.
+Overall, this tends to even out, and I know after 18 years of being a business coach the average number of hours I spend supporting clients.

 How the recurring income business model works for other businesses

 A car mechanic might want to increase her monthly recurring revenue by offering quarterly tune-ups and servicing.